 Convincing the Client

-- Make your portfolio as diverse as possible and include a wide array of previous projects.
-For example, include a mixture of sites on which you have worked upon including ecommerce, social and private websites.
+- Make your portfolio as diverse as possible and include a broad range of previous projects.
+For example, include a mixture of sites on which you have worked upon including eCommerce, social and private websites.

 - Include testimonies from previous satisfied clients within your portfolio.
 This will bring a human factor to your work as the potential client will be able to trust the word of others who vouch for your skills.